 Training Going Forward

 The question you may be asking at this point is how do I access training and learn about what types of training are offered or available.
-First off you can explore this website.
+First off you can visit our website at https://training-fr.caeh.ca.
 But I would love for you to contact me by phone at 403-894-5565 or by email at firstname.lastname@example.org and we can take a look at what your needs are and start determining how we can tailor training just for you.
 If you are a designated CE then you will have some training available to you at no cost.
 But if you are not or even if you are and you would like additional training, as mentioned we have a large menu of training topics which is growing all the time.
 I have not doubt that we have something to offer you and we work to keep our training at a high level and our costs at a reasonable one.

 We can’t ever learn too much.
 And trust me, when we come to provide training for you it is not just a one way street.
 We take away many learnings and then we work to implement those into future training that we provide for others.
 This is just another way we can work together to support Canada in coming together as one united body in the efforts to end homelessness.
 Whether you are a seasoned veteran in the world of ending homelessness or you are just getting started, give me a call or drop me a note and lets get started on the type and modality of training that is going to be the best fit for you.
 Calls are coming in quite often now so don’t waste too much time so you can get your training time scheduled as soon as possible.
 I look forward to our conversation and ‘keep on keepin’ on.’